cda-tum/mqt-qecc/README.md

   Wille, "[Software Tools for Decoding Quantum Low-Density Parity Check Codes](https://arxiv.org/abs/2209.01180)," in Asia and South Pacific Design Automation Conference (ASP-DAC), 2023

-## Credits

-The contributors to this tool are:

-- Lucas Berent
-- Lukas Burgholzer
-- Thomas Grurl
-- Peter-Jan H.S.
-Derks
-- Timo Hillmann
-- Tom Peham
-- Ludwig Schmid

-Several parts of the code are based on and adapted from: [LDPCv2](https://github.com/quantumgizmos/ldpc_v2).

 ## Acknowledgements

 The Munich Quantum Toolkit has been supported by the European